hewliyang/misc/msia-fastfood/README.md

 # Major fast-food outlets in Malaysia

-This repo contains *scraped* datasets for all KFC, McDonalds, Pizza Hut and Dominos outlets in Malaysia.
+This repo contains code to *scrape* datasets for all KFC, McDonalds, Pizza Hut and Dominos outlets in Malaysia.

-Actually, they aren't actually really scraped.
-Instead, I sniffed out the API calls on their `find-a-store` pages.
+`pip install` the packages you need.

 Last updated : `28/12/2022`